NVISOsecurity/nexus_5_bootloader_unpacker/README.md

 ./bunp <bootloader.img>
 ```

 **imgdata_tool**: Tool to work with the Android imgdata.img present in the bootloader.img for the LG Nexus 5 and listed as partition number 17.
 It can list the contents and stored options, unpack to PNG, change any of the stored options and change any packed image with a given PNG image.
-Can also create a new imgdata.img or add images to an existing imgdata.img.
+Can also create a new imgdata.img or add images to an existing imgdata.img blob.
 Instructions for compilation: two options to compile:

 ```